Photonsters/anycubic-photon-docs/FAQ.md

 First remove the 4 bolts you can see just either side of the carriage arm (with the red platen knob on it) put them some place safe then take the build plate off, you will see three more screws, unscrew these and then you can take the mechanism of the ball joint apart, be sure to note where it all goes so you can easily put it back together again.

 Now you have it all apart, clean everything with IPA and remove any cured or uncured resin you find, Then just put it all back together nice and tight and relevel the build plate.

+### My printer stopped and the message on the touchscreen says my print is finished but it's not?
+Did you replace the USB stick with a known good branded one yet?
+The included USB stick is known to be problematic and causes issues like this.

 ### My Photon doesn't work anymore, the touchscreen is fine but the Z motor stopped working, the fans are off, and the LCD doesn't show anything.
 Is my printer dead?
 If you had accidently switched the printer off in the middle of an operation, or if there was a power disruption, it may cause a corruption to the EEPROM.
 The printer can be easily revived by resetting the EEPROM by reflashing the.gcode file.
 [Download the factory defaults](https://github.com/Photonsters/anycubic-photon-docs/blob/master/firmware/factory-defaults.zip), extract the .gcode file, put it on your usb stick and 'print' the file.